Zahra30-coder/AI_Job_Application_Agent/job_apply_agent/readme.md

 AI-powered job discovery and application automation tool that collects jobs from LinkedIn, enriches job data, filters relevant opportunities, and tracks applications.

+## Impact

+Automates a highly manual job search workflow, reducing the time spent discovering, organizing, and tracking job opportunities.

 ## Features

-- Extract jobs from LinkedIn Job Alerts using Gmail API
+- Extract jobs from LinkedIn Job Alerts using Gmail API and LinkedIn-in app notifications
-- Scrape job details with Playwright
-- Store and manage jobs in SQLite
+- Scrape job details with Playwright and insert jobs in SQLite
-- Enrich jobs with title, company, location, skills, and description
-- Filter jobs by experience, location, and remote preference
-- Detect Easy Apply opportunities
+- Apply on the candidate's behalf
-- Track application status

 ## Tech Stack